BHU-CMP/BHUCMP-Website/README.md

 * This is the creation of Bingham University Website

 ### How do I get set up? ###

-* Steps
+* Clone this repository
-* Create a folder locally on your system.
+* Make changes
-* Use CMD to navigate to the folder.
+* Make a pull request
-* Then type 'git clone https://meckblack@bitbucket.org/bhunacosswebsite/nacoss.git'
+* Await approval and merging